kleosr/cursorkleosr/README.md

 ## Contributing

 Feel free to adapt and improve this system.
 Share your experiences and refinements!

+## Blueprint History System
+The workflow now includes automatic blueprint versioning to prevent loss of planning work:

+- **Automatic Archiving:** When creating new blueprints, existing plans are automatically archived to `## Blueprint History` with timestamps and unique IDs
+- **Version Control:** Maintains complete history of all blueprint iterations without overwriting previous work
+- **Easy Reference:** Use natural language commands like `"use blueprint from [date]"` or `"show blueprint [ID]"` to retrieve previous planning work
+- **Non-Destructive:** Original workflow structure remains intact while providing comprehensive blueprint history

+### Blueprint History Commands
+- `"Show blueprint from yesterday"` - Retrieve blueprint by date
+- `"Use blueprint abc123def"` - Restore specific blueprint by ID
+- `"List all previous blueprints"` - Display available blueprint history

 ## Git Workflow Integration
 This workflow now includes a simple, AI-assisted Git integration to encourage consistent version control.
 After a successful task, the AI will prompt to commit the changes, log the commit SHA to `workflow_state.md`, and allow for simple rollbacks or diffs using natural language.